klrpdx/klrpdx.github.io/projects/Euler/README.md

 - [ ] Problem Three *04-14-2021*
 >The Project Euler rules state that the code should produce the solution within a 1 minute time limit.
   This problem is the first to run against that useful constraint.
 For the first two, the simple approach was fast.
-There may be a more efficient alogorithm for each of them, but the simple approach has so fast, that it wasn't worth looking for.
+There may be a more efficient alogorithm for each of them, but the simple approach was so fast, that it wasn't worth looking for.
 For Problem 3, I implemetned it with a simple, "brute force" algorithm.
 It found the answer, but it took over *90 minutes*!